How to Ruin Your Retirement Plans

 How to Give Wisely in 2021

 The tax law enacted as a 2017 Christmas present to Americans by the administration and Congress, the Tax Cuts and Jobs Act of 2017, has had an impact on the structure and amount of charitable donations.
-A brief explanation of the tax laws and how these changes affect most Americans is in order.
-In the […]
+That impact lingers on and is being discovered by more people even as they prepare their taxes for 2020. […]

 A Few More Estate Planning Pitfalls

 In our earlier article on this topic, A Few Estate Planning Pitfalls, we considered five of the most common estate planning pitfalls, including, 1.
 Don’t be penny wise and pound foolish – get it done right.
 2. Consider life insurance.
 3. Watch out for changes in your family.
 4. Have your assets increased?
 5. How […]

 A Few Estate Planning Pitfalls